griddynamics/ui-intshp2-cp-okapi/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Test with production build

+NOTE: `http-server` should be installed globaly: Use `npm i http-server -g`

+`npm run build:prod`

+`npm run serve:prod`

 ## Code scaffolding